Induced Minor Models. I. Structural Properties and Algorithmic Consequences: Introduction

 Observe that detecting $K_{2, 3}$ as an induced minor might look easy, in particular because the topological version (that is, detecting a theta) is known already.
 We might indeed have overlooked a simpler method to solve it.
-But several NP-completeness results for questions similar to the ones that we address here (namely the detection of prisms and broken wheel, see below for the details) suggest that a too naive attempt is likely to fail.
+However, several \textsf{NP}-completeness results for questions similar to the ones that we address here (namely the detection of prisms and broken wheel, see below for the details) suggest that a too naive attempt is likely to fail.

-All our algorithms are written for the decision version of the problem they address, but writing an algorithm that actually outputs the structure whose existence is decided is straightforward.
-We omit it for the sake of readability.